Tailplane: Mach tuck

-At transonic speeds, an aircraft can experience a shift rearwards in the center of pressure due to the buildup and movement of shockwaves.
+At transonic speeds, an aircraft can experience a shift rearwards in the centre of pressure due to the buildup and movement of shockwaves.
 This causes a nose-down pitching moment called Mach tuck.
 Significant trim force may be needed to maintain equilibrium, and this is most often provided using the whole tailplane in the form of an all-flying tailplane or stabilator.

 Control

 A tailplane usually has some means allowing the pilot to control the amount of lift produced by the tailplane.
 This in turn causes a nose-up or nose-down pitching moment on the aircraft, which is used to control the aircraft in pitch.